Nicholas Freudenberg

 Research Interests

-urban food policy, corporate practices and health, social determinants of health inequalities, urban health, interactions between public policies and community interventions
+Urban food policy, corporate practices and health, social determinants of health inequalities, urban health, interactions between public policies and community interventions